-The only way to truly achieve your dreams and build the business you’re meant to build is to sit down and just do it.
+The only way to truly achieve your dreams and build the business you’re meant to make is to sit down and do it.

 And that’s where many of us…well, fail is a strong word.
 But it’s the doing that trips us up more times than not.

 We overbook our calendars until today’s to-dos become next week’s past dues.
-We procrastinate on the things that are important while attending to things that are merely “nice to do.”
-And sometimes we simply take on too much—even when we know better.
+We procrastinate on important things while attending to items that are merely “nice to do.”
+And sometimes, we take on too much—even when we know better.

 The answer?
-Embrace these five productivity hacks that top coaches use to get more done in less time.
+Embrace these five productivity hacks that top coaches use to complete more in less time.

 1. Rituals and Habits: Simply put, a ritual or habit is a consistent way of doing something.
 You have a morning ritual (wake up, brush your teeth, work out, shower, and head to your office), evening ritual (check homework, tuck the kids in, watch the evening news, and hit the sack), weekend ritual (sleep late, mow the lawn, catch a movie, visit your mom), and many others.

-The trouble is, if you’re not careful with your rituals, they can turn into productivity killers.
+If you’re not careful with your rituals, they can turn into productivity killers.
 Is checking Facebook or email a part of your morning ritual?
-Is turning on Skype a part of your at work ritual?
-Distractions such as these can turn even your best intentions into hours of wasted time.
+Is turning on Skype a part of your at-work ritual?
+Distractions such as these can turn even your best intentions into wasted hours.

 Take a good look at your rituals.
 What are you doing that you should not be—or that should be moved to another part of your day?
-Make your rituals more efficient and you’ll automatically get more done.
+Make your practices more efficient, and you’ll automatically get more done.

-2. Calendar Management: Want to know how much time you really have available for that new project?
+2. Calendar Management: Do you know how much time you have available for that new project?
 Try blocking off time in your calendar for all your existing projects.
-Fill in all your client calls, your business administrative tasks, time for meals and breaks, outside appointments, and everything else you’re committed to.
-What’s left might just shock you.
+Fill in all your client calls, business administrative tasks, time for meals and breaks, outside appointments, and everything else you’re committed to.
+What’s left might shock you.

 Make it a habit to block time in your calendar for every commitment, and you’ll never again over-promise or over-commit.

 4. Work Hard, Play Harder: You are not a machine.
-You cannot work all day every day and hope to be at your best all the time.
+Therefore, you cannot work every day and hope always to be your best.

 Take a day off.
 Get some rest, or relax on a long, slow hike.
 Take a friend out to lunch.
 Go shopping with your kids.
 See a movie or a play.
 Do something—anything—other than work.

-Not only will you return to the office feeling much more refreshed, but you’ll find yourself more creative and productive than before as well.
+Not only will you return to the office feeling much more refreshed, but you’ll also find yourself more creative and productive than before.

 Instead, use your calendar to block time off for important tasks, then turn everything else off so you can focus.
-No phone, no Facebook, no kids or husbands or neighbors or pets demanding “just a minute” of your time.
-Tune everything out, and you’ll find your work getting done much faster.
+No phone, no Facebook, no kids, husbands, neighbors, or pets demanding “just a minute” of your time.
+Instead, tune everything out, and your work gets done much faster.